vedantm11/Chain4India---Supply-Chain-Model-for-PPE-Kits/README.md

 as they may hurt Patients As Well As Doctors and Hospital reputations.
 But it is difficult for hospitals to track i.e :

-- a **problem of traceability** Where they were manufactured , How did it get there?
+- a **problem of traceability :** Where they were manufactured , How did it get there?
-- a **problem of Trust** Is it Good Quality Medical Equipment?
+- a **problem of Trust :** Is it Good Quality Medical Equipment?
-- a **Transparency** Am I buying the equipment at an appropriate price ?
+- a **Transparency :** Am I buying the equipment at an appropriate price ?

 We are providing a Blockchain based solution using Hyperledger Sawtooth Platform.